 This can be really useful to keep city break costs down if you are trying to do cheap weekend breaks under £100.

 Most cities will also have parks, riversides and architecture you can explore on a self-guided walking tour.
-These kinds of free activities should save money on a city break.
+These kinds of free activities should save lots of money on a city break.

 You can also walk to the less touristy areas of the city to discover cafes and bars with much cheaper refreshments than in tourist trap areas.